 Our primary, and best source of vitamin D is produced when sunlight acts on our skin.
 However, most of us simply don’t get the exposure to sunlight we need to have an optimal level, especially in the northern hemisphere.
 The sun must be high in the sky and this doesn’t happen in the UK between October and March.
 Even in the summer months, the increased use of sunscreen to protect us from skin cancer also reduces our vitamin D levels.
 Clearly we must continue to use sunscreen to protect ourselves from sunburn, but we should also consider how we replace the lost vitamin D this causes.

 ☀️ Remember!
 Winter sun in the UK does not provide us with any vitamin D.

 Vitamin D is found in foods like oily fish, egg yolks, mushrooms, liver and red meat.
+It is added to some products like cereals and fortified milk as well as being in fish oil supplements like cod liver oil.
 However, it’s unlikely to be in sufficient quantities in most diets to provide what we need.
-It is added to some products like cereals and fortified milk as well as being in fish oil supplements like cod liver oil.
+The table below shows you the levels in what are considered vitamin D rich foods.
 Vegan diets particularly are likely to be low in vitamin D.